-• Discussions about revising and/or revoking the patient's LaPOST document should be documented, dated and timed in the patient's medical record.
-This documentation must include a description of the conversation and the parties involved in the discussion.
+- Discussions about revising and/or revoking the resident's LaPOST document should be documented, dated and timed in the resident's medical record.
+This documentation must include a description of the conversation and the parties involved in the discussion. - The attending physician and the resident, or the resident's personal health care representative, may review or revise the LaPOST document consistent with the resident's most recently expressed wishes.

-- The attending physician and the patient, or the patient's personal health care representative, may review or revise the LaPOST document consistent with the patient's most recently expressed wishes. - In the case of a patient who lacks decision-making capacity, the attending physician and the patient's legally recognized personal health care representative may revise the LaPOST, as long as it is consistent with the known desires of, and in the best interest of, the patient. - If the current LaPOST is no longer valid due to a change in the patient's treatment preferences, health status or medical condition, the LaPOST document can be voided.
-To void a LaPOST document, draw a line through Sections A through D and write, "VOID," in large letters.
-Sign and date this line. - If a new LaPOST document is completed, a signed and dated copy of the original LaPOST marked "VOID" should be kept in the medical record directly behind the current LaPOST.
-The new LaPOST document goes with the patient.
+- In the case of a resident who lacks decision-making capacity, the attending physician and the resident's personal health care representative may revise the LaPOST document, as long as it is consistent with the known desires of, and in the best interest of, the resident. - If the current LaPOST document is no longer valid due to a change in the treatment preferences, health status or medical condition, the LaPOST document can be voided.
+To void a LaPOST document, draw a line through Sections A through C and write "VOID" in large letters.
+Sign and date this line. - If a new LaPOST document is completed, a signed and dated copy of the original LaPOST marked "VOID" should be kept in the medical record directly behind the new LaPOST document.
+The new LaPOST document goes with the resident.